k3ypad/resetrepo/README.md

 ## Installation Instructions
+*NB* make sure to set the environment variable `$GITHUB_ORG`, we've seen mixed results in some edge cases due to the varying nature of system setups.

 0. If you're running a UNIX like OS you can use the automated installer like so: `curl https://raw.githubusercontent.com/k3ypad/resetrepo/master/install.sh | sudo bash`

 1. For manual installation, clone down the repo.